27 Jan Prajna Paramita Heart Sutra, Part 71

 Everyone take a moment to think about this attentively, do you have any afflictions?

-This supreme perfect enlightenment is a state of non-creation and non-extinction of all phenomena.
+This Supreme Perfect Enlightenmentis a state of non-creation and non-extinction.
 All Buddha of past, present and future, these great enlightened beings rely on Prajna Paramita (the perfection of transcendent wisdom to cross to the enlightenment shore).
-They all rely on the utter state of no phenomena – impermanent existence nature, and all rely entirely on does no not panic and fear, keeping cognitive distortion, dream and imagination far beyond.
+They all rely on “the utter state of no phenomena all in all”, and all rely entirely on one does not panic or fear, keeping one away from inverted views and delusions.

-The Heart Sutra offers a teaching of non-creation (beginning) and non-extinction (ending) of all phenomena, and regarding the facts of reality, you use a method to go into disillusion thoroughly with all.
-If you are not disillusioned with all, then it will be difficult as I see it, never mind about your panic and fears, and cognitive distortion that is impossible to remove.
+The Heart Sutra offers a teaching of non-creation (beginning) and non-extinction (ending) of all phenomena, and regarding the facts of reality, you use a methodof being disillusion thoroughly with all.
+If you are not disillusioned with all, then it will be difficult as I see it, never mind about your inverted views and delusions that is impossible to remove.

 For instance, today if you drive a car and get a ticket for speeding, you look at the ticket and it costs more than $200.
 Oh my!